MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 CREATE USER a_user FOR LOGIN a_user WITH DEFAULT_SCHEMA = a_schema;

--- Task account B
+-- account for task B

 CREATE LOGIN b_user WITH PASSWORD = '***';